 What credentials will I be eligible for when I graduate?

 In Mississippi: Graduates will be eligible for the Mississippi Department of Education Educator Licensure endorsement #203 for dyslexia therapy.

-National: Graduates also will be eligible to sit for the Alliance for Accreditation and Certification national exam which, when successfully completed, will lead to eligibility for the Certified Academic Language Therapist (CALT) national credential and membership in the Academic Language Therapy Association (ALTA).
+National: Graduates also will be eligible to sit for the ALTA Competency Exam for MSLE which, when successfully completed, will lead to eligibility for the Certified Academic Language Therapist (CALT) national credential and membership in the Academic Language Therapy Association (ALTA).
 We offer this twice a year.

 How will I be able to use this degree?